PySpark SQL Types (DataType) with Examples

 Use ArrayType to represent arrays in a DataFrame and use ArrayType() to get an array object of a specific type.

-On Array type object you can access all methods defined in section 1.1 and additionally, it provides containsNull, elementType to name a few.
+On an Array type object you can access all methods defined in section 1.1 and additionally, it provides containsNull, elementType to name a few.

 from pyspark.sql.types import ArrayType,IntegerType